schmoelder/diss/doc/03_methods_software_design/05_version_control.md

 ## Version control systems

-Version control systems (VCS) start with a base version of the document and then sequentially record all changes made.
+Version control systems start with a base version of the document and then sequentially record all changes made.
 The master copy of the code is never modified directly.
 Instead, changes are made to a local copy of the project, and once they are completed, they are committed to the master copy.
 Commit messages should include a description of the changes made and the reason for the modification to provide context for future readers.